bpollner/flowdex/README.md

 library(flowdex) # as you might have had to restart R above genfs()
 ```

+If you want, you can now go straight to [Workflow B](#workflow-b:-extract-fluorescence-distributions), where you can learn how to extract fluorescence distributions and how to visualize them.

 ### Acquire Data
 Now would be the time for data acquisition -- go and measure your samples, then come back and put your FCS files into the folder 'fcsFiles'.